Kevin Von Erich: Freebird-Von Erich Feud (1982–1984)

-In early 1982, the Fabulous Freebirds, consisting of Michael Hayes, Terry Gordy and Buddy Roberts, left Georgia Championship Wrestling after meeting WCCW booker Gary Hart at a show.
-Appearing in World Class, the trio instantly became fan favorites due to a combination of their unique talents and chemistry as well as their close friendship with the Von Erichs.
+In early 1982, the Fabulous Freebirds, consisting of Michael Hayes, Terry Gordy, and Buddy Roberts, left GCW after meeting WCCW booker Gary Hart at a show.
+Appearing in WCCW, the trio instantly became fan favorites due to a combination of their unique talents and chemistry as well as their close friendship with the Von Erichs.
 All three rose quickly through the ranks and in late November 1982, Hayes and Gordy defeated the team of King Kong Bundy and Wild Bill Irwin for the NWA American Tag Team Championship.

 A feud between the Von Erichs and Freebirds developed roughly a month later.
 During WCCW's annual Christmas show in 1982, Kerry Von Erich faced Ric Flair for the NWA World Heavyweight Championship inside of a steel cage with Michael Hayes acting as a special referee.
 As explained in The Triumph and Tragedy of World Class Championship Wrestling DVD, the storyline, developed by Gary Hart, was written as Hayes having been selected by fans to be a special enforcer type of referee in the match.
 Near the end of the match, Flair shoved Hayes, which resulted in Hayes punching him.
 Hayes then tried to place Kerry on top of Flair to make the three count.
-Von Erich refused to do so since it wasn't the "Texas thing to do", which led to a brief shoving match and argument between the two.
+Kerry refused to do so since it was not the "Texas thing to do", which led to a brief shoving match and argument between the two.
 Hayes, disgusted with the situation, told Terry Gordy, who had been assigned as the gatekeeper, to open the cage door.
-As Hayes is about to leave Von Erich was attacked from behind by Ric Flair, with the former accidentally hitting Hayes and knocking him out of the cage.
+As Hayes was about to leave, Kerry was attacked from behind by Flair, with the former accidentally hitting Hayes and knocking him out of the cage.
 The angle was written as having neither Hayes nor Gordy being aware that Kerry was shoved into Hayes.
 As Kerry was getting to his feet inside the ring, that was the signal for Gordy to slam the cage door shut, hitting Kerry on the head and costing him the championship.